 Limiting your intake of animal products and refined foods like pastries, bread, and cakes as part of a vegan diet can lower both blood pressure and blood sugar levels pretty quickly once you’ve made the change, especially if you take diabetes medication.
 One study found that a vegan diet controlled blood sugar three times more effectively than a ‘traditional’ diabetes diet, which restricts calories and carbohydrates.

 Lowering blood sugar levels can make your body more responsive to insulin, which in turn may reduce the need for medication.
-Nearly half of participants in one study found they were able to reduce the amount of blood sugar lowering medication because they were on a vegan diet.
+Nearly half of participants in one study found they were able to reduce the amount of blood sugar lowering medication because they were on a vegan diet compared to a standard recommended diabetes diet.
 A happy accident?
 We think not.